Image source link: commons.wikimedia.org

 God is so good and powerful that He often draws good out of evil.
 One could say that the formation of the Dominican Order, as well as the vigorous growth in scholarship that happened in the years following its foundation, was a providential and fruitful reaction to the hostile stimulus provided by the errors of medieval heresies.
 As Ronald A. Knox once observed, “The fine flower of Christian scholarship is fertilized, you may say, by the decaying corpse of false doctrine.”
 See The Occasional Sermons of Ronald A. Knox, Part I, Ch.
 8 (Sheed & Ward Inc., N.Y., 1960), p.
 35.

-As saints were produced during the cruel Roman persecutions, so the clear elucidation and defense of the Catholic Faith was occasioned by the need to protect the church against the errors of various heresies.
+As saints were produced during the cruel Roman persecutions, so the clear elucidation and defense of the Catholic Faith were occasioned by the need to protect the church against the errors of various heresies.

 St. Dominic: An Innovator